-- The TOE includes security logic comprising detectors which monitor voltage, frequency and temperature. - The TOE is equipped with logic peripherals including 2 timers, 2 serial port for use in contact mode, 2 RF pins for use in contactless mode, an ISO7816 interface and an ISO7816 controller. - The TOE can be operated in contactless mode.
-RF contactless interface (CIC) with full sypport for ISO/IEC 14443 type A and B protocol. - The TOE includes a powerful Firewall that protects all memories, peripheral and IO register accesses.
-This Firewall defines the user modes (Supervisor Mode and Non-Supervisor Mode) and many different address spaces.
+- The TOE includes security logic comprising detectors which monitor voltage, frequency and temperature. - The TOE is equipped with logic peripherals including 2 timers, 1 serial port, an ISO7816 interface and an ISO7816 controller.
+The TOE is also equipped with 1 USB interface, this complies to USB V2.0, it is a full speed interface [TD]. - The TOE can start in ISO mode or in USB mode, the USB mode choice is initially enabled during Phase 3 of the life cycle "IC Testing and Security Encoding" Table 2-1 [TD]. - The TOE includes a powerful Firewall that protects all memories, peripheral and IO register accesses.
+This Firewall defines the user modes (Supervisor Mode and Non-Supervisor Mode) and many different address.